enel-gdh-educational/katacoda-scenarios/version-control/web-repo-hosting/step3.md

 **Exercise 2**

-Why we branch off develop instead of master?
+Why, for developing a new feature, we should branch off develop instead of master?

 ---

 **Exercise 3**

+Try to modify the `calculator.py` file in `develop`, push your changes and see what happens.

 ---